rameshvarun/netplayjs/README.md

 ## Usage

 To create a game using NetplayJS, you create a new class that extends `netplayjs.Game`.
-- This class should implement functions for initailizing, updating, and drawing the game.
+- This class should implement functions for initializing, updating, and drawing the game.
 - It should implement functions for serializing / deserializing the state (more info in the next section).
 - It should contain static properties used to configure the netcode ([see here](https://github.com/rameshvarun/netplayjs/blob/master/netplayjs-client/src/game.ts)).